 These days, there’s an increasing interest in global music.
 Your approach seems to be a more respectful one, not an orientalising one though.

-Can you talk about your project Hera?
+Can you talk about your project, Hera?

 It was probably one of my most important bands in the past.
 We started playing shortly after I moved to Warsaw.
 It was more or less at the same time when I started my collaboration with Ken Vandermark, from whom I learned a lot, especially how to compose in improvisation.
 Hera was about transgressing our own limitations as improvisers and also about trance.
 All of us were big fans of Coltrane.
 This kind of energy was close to us.
-Our first album was very much in the free jazz tradition with many influences.
+Our first album was very much in the free jazz tradition, with many other influences.
 Actually, I was adding some melodies from Gregorian chants, for example, and some kind of Slavic folk melodies.
 After the first album, we became more interested in rhythm.
 We were meeting and practising different rhythms.
-We found some kind of trance patterns which we developed together.
-We also recorded with Hamid Drake, the Chicago jazz drummer, who as a musician and person was very important to all of us.
+We found some kind of trance patterns, which we developed together.
+We also recorded with Hamid Drake, the Chicago jazz drummer, who as a musician and person was very important to us.
 We had a lot of fantastic musical experiences.
-I think we had the best time as a group in 2011 when we recorded our second album Where My Complete Beloved Is.
+I think we had the best time as a group in 2011, when we recorded our second album, Where My Complete Beloved Is.